Shoe Size Converter Guide β Get the Right Fit Online

 - Unisex shoes usually use men's sizing.
 A woman often needs to subtract about 1.5 from her usual women's size to find the unisex size.

-That’s why the calculator makes you pick Men’s, Women’s or Kids’ before converting – the relationships between the numbers are slightly different for each group.
+That's why the calculator makes you pick Men's, Women's, or Kids' before converting β the relationships between the numbers are slightly different for each group.

 5. Tips for Buying Shoes Online Without Regretting It

-- Measure your feet in CM at least once a year and before buying a new brand.
+- Measure your feet in CM at least once a year and before buying from a new brand.

 - Use this shoe size converter to find your closest size in the store's system.